MaxHeadroom68/ED-Sell1/README.md

 - `SELL1_SALESIZE`  How many tons are sold at a time.
 - `SELL1_SOLD`  How many tons were sold.
 - `SELL1_RETRIES`  How many times we timed out and tried again.
+- `SELL1_ELAPSEDTIME`  Elapsed time, as shown on the GUI at completion.

 A `notify-stub.py` is included for testing purposes, which will log these variables to `%LocalAppData%\Sell1\notify.log`.

 #### notify-discord.py
-To log to Discord, you'll need:
+To log to Discord, you'll need a few things:
-- Python installed on your PC, verify this in a CMD window with `py --version`
+- Python installed on your PC.
+Verify this in a CMD window with `py --version`
-- (If you need to install Python, visit: https://python.org/downloads and remember to click "add to PATH" during installation)
+- (If you need to install Python, visit: https://python.org/downloads and during installation, remember to click the checkboxes to [add `pip` and the `py` launcher](./docs/images/Python_Setup_1.png), and click ["add Python to environment variables"](./docs/images/Python_Setup_2.png) in Advanced Options
 - The package `discord-webhook` installed.
 In a CMD window, type `py -m pip install discord-webhook`
 - A Discord server.
 Maybe you want to create your own server (for free): https://support.discord.com/hc/en-us/articles/204849977-How-do-I-create-a-server
 - A channel.
-You might want to create a one named #sell1, and set up notifications so that you get an alert for every message.
+You might want to create one named #sell1, and set up notifications so that you get an alert for every message.
+  Or you could ping your userID explicitly, an option selectable with a checkbox as described below.
 - A webhook URL for the channel where you want messages to appear: https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks
 - If you want messages to ping you, your Discord user ID.
 Send `\@yourusername` on Discord, it'll show `@somenumbers` and you only want to use the numbers for your `userID`.